The Role of Birth Control in Nutrient Depletion

 ● Cooked Brussels sprouts - 156 mcg per cup

-The highest quality sources of Riboflavin are found in lean meats, organ meats, dairy products,
+The highest quality sources of Riboflavin are found in lean meats, organ meats, dairy products, grains, and cereals.

 Some good examples of food sources include:

 ● Beef tenderloin steak - 0.4 mg per 3 oz.